Lions-Eye-Institute/LEI_SFD/datasheet.md

 ## Were any ethical review processes conducted?

-All patients consented for their data to be used for research purposes.
-As this published data set contains no actual real data, no
+All patients consented for their data to be used for research purposes at the time of enrolling in the Lions Eye Institute clinic.
+As this published data set contains no real data that could identify patients, a waiver for prospective consent was granted by the University of Western Australia HREC.

-IRB approval was sought for its publication.
+The person number used in the datasets is randomly assigned and is unrelated in any way to the underlying patient's identifying information.

 ## Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources?